rapiddweller/rapiddweller-benerator-ce/doc/data_generation_concepts.md

 ## Creating random Entities

 Entities can be generated without any input files - Benerator provides a rich set of Generator implementations.
-When using `<generate>` without a ' source' attribute, the registered systems (e.g. the database are requested for metadata).
+When using `<generate>` without a
+`source` attribute, the registered systems (e.g. the database are requested for metadata).
 From the metadata, attributes are generated that match the metadata (e.g. database) constraints, as column length, referenced entities and more.
 By default, associations are treated as one-to-one associations.

 With Benerator's many useful defaults, you have a minimum effort on initial configuration: